RohaKabir/Mlops_A2/README.md

-# Assignment Report: MLOps Implementation with Apache Airflow
+## MLOps Workflow with Apache Airflow

-## Introduction
+# Overview

-This report outlines the implementation of an MLOps workflow using Apache Airflow to automate the processes of data extraction, transformation, and version-controlled storage.
-The primary goal was to streamline the data handling processes from dawn.com and BBC.com, ensuring that the extracted data is cleaned, transformed, and stored efficiently with version tracking.
+This repository contains the implementation of an MLOps (Machine Learning Operations) workflow using Apache Airflow.
+The workflow automates the processes of data extraction, transformation, and version-controlled storage from news websites such as BBC.com and Dawn.com.

-## Workflow Description
+## Workflow Components

-### Data Extraction
+1. Data Extraction

-The data extraction process involves scraping the homepages of BBC.com and Dawn.com to retrieve the latest articles.
-Using Python's `requests` and `BeautifulSoup` libraries, the DAG extracts links, titles, and descriptions of articles from these sources.
+The workflow begins by scraping the homepages of BBC.com and Dawn.com to extract the latest articles.
+Python libraries like requests and BeautifulSoup are used for this purpose.

-### Data Transformation
+2. Data Transformation

-Extracted data undergoes transformation to clean and format the text appropriately.
-This includes removing excessive whitespace, special characters, and ensuring the text is in a suitable format for analysis.
-The transformation process prepares the data for storage by structuring it into a pandas DataFrame.
+Extracted data undergoes transformation to ensure cleanliness and suitable formatting.
+This includes removing unnecessary characters, standardizing text format, and structuring the data for analysis.

-### Data Storage and Version Control
+3. Data Storage and Version Control

-The transformed data is saved into a CSV file stored on Google Drive.
+Transformed data is saved into a CSV file stored on Google Drive.
 Data Version Control (DVC) is employed to track changes in the dataset.
-The setup includes configuring DVC with a remote storage, adding data files to DVC tracking, and pushing updates to a Git repository.
+DVC is configured with remote storage, and data files are added to DVC tracking and pushed to a Git repository for version control.

-### Apache Airflow DAG
+4. Apache Airflow DAG

-The entire process is automated using an Apache Airflow DAG which schedules and executes these tasks daily.
-The DAG handles task dependencies and ensures robust error management throughout the workflow.
+An Apache Airflow Directed Acyclic Graph (DAG) automates the entire process, scheduling and executing tasks daily.
+The DAG manages task dependencies and ensures error handling throughout the workflow.

-## Challenges Encountered
+## Challenges Faced

-Challenges encountered:

-1. Working with Airflow tool on Windows, it required installing Airflow with WSL Ubuntu.
+Airflow Installation on Windows: Due to compatibility issues, Airflow had to be installed with WSL (Windows Subsystem for Linux) Ubuntu.

-2. Encountering errors when using the BashOperator which included not necessary permssions for accessing the Git credentials which was later solved after trial and error.
+BashOperator Permissions: Errors were encountered with BashOperator permissions while accessing Git credentials, which were resolved through trial and error.

-## Step-by-Step Guide with Screenshots

-### Step 1: Prepare the Airflow DAG
+## Usage Instructions
-First, write the Python script for the Airflow DAG.
-Once written, copy the script to the `airflow/dags` folder to ensure it is recognized by Airflow.
+Prepare Airflow DAG: Write the Python script for the Airflow DAG and place it in the airflow/dags folder.

-### Step 2: Initialize Git and DVC
-Initialize the Git repository and DVC within the project directory.
-Use `dvc init` to set up DVC and add a remote storage to manage the datasets versions.
+Initialize Git and DVC: Initiate Git repository and DVC within the project directory.
+Use dvc init to set up DVC and add a remote storage.

-### Step 3: Start Airflow Services
-Launch the Airflow webserver and scheduler to begin orchestrating the DAGs.
+Start Airflow Services: Launch the Airflow webserver and scheduler to begin DAG orchestration.

-### Step 4: Activate the DAG
-Navigate to the Airflow web interface, locate the "web-article-scrapping" DAG, and either enable it or trigger it manually.
+Activate the DAG: Navigate to the Airflow web interface, locate the DAG, and enable or trigger it manually.

-### Step 5: Monitor Task Execution
-Observe the execution of tasks within the DAG.
-The progress and status of each task can be viewed through the Airflow web interface.
+Monitor Task Execution: Observe task execution progress and status through the Airflow web interface.

-### Step 6: Data Extraction
-The title and descriptions of the articles were successfully extracted.
-The data salso included added columns for 'id' and 'source'.

-### Step 7: Execute DVC Commands
-After running `dvc add` and `dvc push`, the data files were successfully version-controlled and stored using both DVC and Git.
-The DVC manifest file, including the hash of the data file, was created and pushed to the remote storage.
-Simultaneously, the DVC files that describe the data were committed to the Git repository.
-This ensures synchronization and maintenance of the data and its version control metadata across both platforms.
+Data Extraction: Verify successful extraction of article titles and descriptions.

+Execute DVC Commands: Run dvc add and dvc push commands to version-control and store data files.
+Verify synchronization between DVC and Git repositories.

+Conclusion
+This repository demonstrates the efficient deployment and monitoring of an MLOps workflow using Apache Airflow.
+By automating data handling processes and implementing version control, the workflow ensures reliability, reproducibility, and scalability in machine learning projects.